thiagomarquessp/mash_automation/README.md

 ## PATH & PYTHONPATH

-Path to project should be added to PYTHONPATH
+- Path to project should be added to PYTHONPATH.
-Path to browser drivers (chromedriver, geckodriver) should be added to PATH in environment variables settings.
+- Path to browser drivers (chromedriver, geckodriver) should be added to PATH in environment variables settings.
 Or just copy browser drivers to project directory

 ## Executing test